Guido da Vigevano: Life

 Guido was born around 1280 in Pavia, but nothing is known beyond his professional life.
 He attended the prestigious medical college at the University of Bologna where he learned from Mondino de Luzzi, one of the most influential doctors of the late Middle Ages.
 After completing his education he returned to Pavia to practice medicine.
 In 1310 he joined the ill-fated campaign of Holy Roman Emperor Henry VII as court physician.
 Guido likely earned his job after surrendering the castle of Vigevano to Henry in a bloodless coup.
-Following the emperor's death in 1313, Guido returned to Pavia but was forced to seek political asylum as Papal forces placed the city under Interdict.
+Following the emperor's death in 1313, Guido returned to Pavia.
+We know that during those years, Guido lived and practiced his profession in Pavia, actively participating in the city's political life.
+In 1318, the podestà of Pavia, Luchino Visconti, granted him the contract for the collection of certain taxes, and in 1320, he received sums from the municipality.
+In 1323, he appeared on the lists of Pavia's citizens who supported Matteo Visconti and were summoned to appear before the papal inquisitors.
+Condemned in absentia, he left Pavia, while some of his family members, possibly including magister Baldassarre da Vigevano—who may have been his brother—probably remained in the city.
+There are no further confirmed records of him until 1335.

 Vigevano fled north to France and found employment as physician to Queen Jeanne of Burgundy and later to her husband King Philippe VI.
 Court records reveal that Guido received payments for both medical and diplomatic services.
 The last record of Guido appears in 1349 and it is widely assumed that he died a year later in the plague of 1350.